ioer-dresden/carto-lab-docker/docs/concept.md

 **The Challenge:** Scientific research is rarely a solo effort.
 Teams need effective ways to work together on code and narrative, and onboarding new members can be a time-consuming technical challenge.

 **The CLD Solution:** CLD is built for team science.
 It includes features like live, real-time collaboration within a single Jupyter notebook, allowing multiple users to code and write simultaneously.
 For teams at IOER, we provide dedicated instances that eliminate setup for new members and get a pre-configured environment with Git access.
-This significantly reducing the learning curve and allows them to contribute from day one.
+This significantly **reduces** the learning curve and allows them to contribute from day one.

 Read the documentation on collaboration [here](collaboration.md).